Government announces Healthwatch changes

 Local achievements

-The organisation will publish its annual report later this week, which will show it gathered 5299 pieces of feedback in the last financial year, supported 200 people with help and advice, and published 40 reports on different aspects of health and social care.
+The organisation has recently published its annual report, which shows it gathered 5299 pieces of feedback in the last financial year, supported 200 people with help and advice, and published 40 reports on different aspects of health and social care.

 It helped ensure carers can help shape future mental health services, gathered evidence to show the support for both the Norwich Walk-in Centre and Vulnerable Adults Service which led to a u-turn on plans to reduce and alter both, and set up a Youth Council for the Queen Elizabeth Council in King’s Lynn to ensure the voices of 16 to 25-year-olds were heard.